 That depends!
-Samples that are from a general population that is not considered to be at an increased risk for contamination do not need a Biosafety Protocol.
+Samples that are from a general population that is not considered to be at an increased risk for contamination with pathogens do not need a Biosafety Protocol.
 Examples may include a random soil sample from the UW Arboretum.
-Samples that MAY be at an increased risk for contamination would likely require a Biosafety Protocol.
+Samples that MAY be at an increased risk for contamination with pathogens would likely require a Biosafety Protocol.
 Examples may include a soil sample from a farmer’s field recently infected with a plant pathogen, or animal blood samples from a population known to harbor infectious animal/human pathogens.
-Many cases involving environmentally-sampled materials are unique; please contact us to more adequately assess the risk potential of your samples if you are at all unsure.
+Many cases involving environmentally sampled materials are unique; please contact us to more adequately assess the risk potential of your samples if you are at all unsure.

 I am working with transgenic mice, but I already have an Animal Protocol.
 Do I need a Biosafety Protocol?

-What about work with genetically modified animals which doesn’t require an animal protocol (fruit flies, roundworms, etc.)?
+What about work with genetically modified animals or embryos that doesn’t require an animal protocol (fruit flies, roundworms, Xenopus embryos, etc.)?
 Does this work need a Biosafety Protocol?

-Yes, work with these animals requires a Biosafety Protocol even though an Animal Protocol is not needed.
+Yes, work with these animals and embryos requires a Biosafety Protocol even though an Animal Protocol is not needed.

 Do I need a Biosafety Protocol if I wish to work with plants modified through genetic engineering techniques?
 Even if I won’t be actively breeding, propagating, or if I am using a sterile line?

 Yes, under the NIH Guidelines research activities with any plant that has been modified through non-traditional breeding methods requires a Biosafety Protocol.
 This includes commercially available recombinant strains.

 I wish to start a separate protocol for additional work in my lab/I wish to split my work into more than one protocol.
 Is having multiple protocols allowed?